 History and Origin of Aseel Chicken

 Aseel, also known as Azeel or Asil, means’ pure ‘in Arabic and’ original, ”high caste,’ ‘high born’ or ‘pure’ in Hindi.
-This name was given to chickens in India that were considered game.
-The Aseel (Asil) chicken breed is held in high regard; that is why it got this name.
+This name was given to chickens in India that were considered a game.
+The Aseel (Asil) chicken breed is highly regarded, which is why it got this name.

 The Aseel chicken breed has a lengthy and fascinating history.
 These birds are part of the game bird breed known for having the longest documented records of any domestic bird.